Dr Peter Moult

-- Associate (Institute of Neuroscience & Psychology)
+- Associate (School of Psychology & Neuroscience)

 After graduating with a BSc (Hons) in Pharmacology from the University of Aberdeen I went on to graduate with a PhD from the University of Bristol, researching metabotropic glutamate receptor dependent synaptic plasticity.
 From there I completed successive post-doctoral research positions at the MRC center for Synaptic Plasticity (University of Bristol), University of Dundee and University of St. Andrews before securing a lectureship in Biomedical Science at Abertay University.
 Here I developed the teaching side of my career, recognized through Fellowship of the Higher Education Academy.
 More recently I moved to the University of Glasgow to take up a lectureship in neuroscience.